owid/owid-datasets/datasets/Total value of exports by country to world (%GDP) (OWID calculations based on Fouquin and Hugot (CEP/README.md

 Export values used rely on the estimate given by the importer as the authors note: "importers have a greater incentive to properly assess trade flows as they are commonly subject to duties".
 Bilateral trade flows are recorded in current British pounds.

-The CEPII data source uses the IMF's Direction of Trade Statistics (DOTS) dataset extensively from 1948 until the present day.
+ Fouquin and Hugot (CEPII 2016) data uses the IMF's Direction of Trade Statistics (DOTS) dataset extensively from 1948 until the present day.

 West Germany estimates have been used between 1950 - 1990, and Germany's trade estimates used before 1950 and after 1990.
 Estimates for East Germany have been excluded.
 Please see the original document providing a detailed description of the data set used, including country and territory definitions, available at: http://www.cepii.fr/CEPII/fr/publications/wp/abstract.asp?NoDoc=9134